 - B.2.2 Consideration should be given to the general air traffic flow within the competition area, and to control zones, prohibited areas and danger areas, which exist and would hinder the setting of a competition navigation course. - B.2.3 Reference should be made to the facilities offered on each aerodrome, including those of air traffic control, firefighting and ambulance service, availability of fuel, hangar space, etc. - B.2.4 It is of advantage if the airfield enjoys either a restaurant or adequate clubhouse facilities for competitors and spectators. - B.2.5 The airfield should not be located more than 30 minutes travel time from the residential accommodation that will be provided for the participants. - B.2.6 The airfield should be available for formal familiarization and practice in the week prior to the championship, during which time the airfield will be run under strict local rules to which all participants will be expected to adhere.
 There must be no charge for practice landings. - B.2.7 The airfield should be provided with concrete or hard surface runways wherever possible.
 An airfield where the runways do not have a uniform surface at least 15 meters wide is not acceptable. - B.2.8 When selecting the time frame for the championship the weather history within the area of the competition should be considered. - B.2.9 Special attention should be given to the placing and size of the flight planning/briefing room.
-For precision competitions the room should have ample space to hold sufficient tables with adequate separation between them when the pilots start at 3 5 minute intervals. - B.2.10 Telephone and telefax and Wi-Fi facilities should be available.
-If the computer room is not established at the airfield, internet service must be available between airfield (debriefing) and computer room.
+For precision competitions the room should have ample space to hold sufficient tables with adequate separation between them when the pilots start at 3 5 minute intervals. - B.2.10 Wi-Fi and internet access should be available at the airfield and accommodation...